 - 1. An external control may be connected to control either the firing rate or the set point of the boiler.
-If the external control uses a set of contacts to enable the boiler, connect the contacts to the heat/loop demand 1 terminals.
+If the external control uses a set of contacts to enable the boiler, connect the contacts to the Heat/Loop Demand 1 terminals.
 Otherwise, the SMART SYSTEM control will be enabled by the 0-10V signal. - 2.
-Make sure the (-) terminal is connected to the (-) or common output terminal of the external control, and the (+) terminal is connected to the 0 10 VDC or (+) terminal of the external control.
-Make sure that the (-) voltage is not below ground.
+Make sure the (-) terminal is connected to the (-) or common output terminal of the external control, and the 0 10 Vdc terminal is connected to the 0 10 Vdc terminal of the external control.
+Make sure the (-) voltage is not below ground.